course-details-portlet

 Course content

 The course is part of flexible practical-pedagogical education (PPU) and intended for students in practical-pedagogical education that only has one teaching subject.
 The course aims to provide insight into and academic-ethical wisdom in the work of developing robust and safe learning environments which include a diversity of pupils, through motivational, varied, flexible, and productive learning processes.
 A theoretical and practical approach to adapted teaching provides opportunities to critically examine and reflect upon considerations related to the teachers' professional work in the diverse classroom.
 The course specifically focuses on how schools formally address cases in which pupils do not receive satisfactory learning outcomes from ordinary teaching.
-When pupils need adapted teaching and/or special education in one or more subjects, it is important that the teacher is prepared for a critical investigation of didactic and ethical challenges and dilemmas related to his or her work in the classroom.
+When pupils need adapted teaching and/or individualized education in one or more subjects, it is important that the teacher is prepared for a critical investigation of didactic and ethical challenges and dilemmas related to his or her work in the classroom.

 Learning outcome